ewquon/erftools/README.md

 Some notes and recommendations:

-* An aspirational goal is to contribute code that can be used as in the examples above, with clear, intuitive naming and following PEP-8 style as a set of guidelines rather than gospel.
+* An aspirational goal is to contribute code that can be used as in the examples above, with clear, intuitive naming.
-* To avoid duplication, model constants are defined in `erf.constants`, which should replicate `ERF/Source/ERF_Constants.H`.
+* To avoid duplication, model constants are defined in `erftools.constants`, which should replicate `ERF/Source/ERF_Constants.H`.
-* In the same vein, equation of state evaluations are defined in `erf.EOS`, which should replicate `ERF/Source/Utils/ERF_EOS.H`.
+* In the same vein, equation of state evaluations are defined in `erftools.utils.EOS`, which should replicate `ERF/Source/Utils/ERF_EOS.H`.
+* Other utilities for calculating/deriving/diagnosing quantities of interest are also in `erftools.utils.*`
+* Please follow PEP-8 style--as a set of guidelines rather than gospel--to facilitate code usage and maintenance by the community.